camel-tooling/camel-lsp-client-eclipse/README.md

    * Quick reference documentation when you hover the cursor over a Camel component

    * Provide a specific Camel catalog version through preferences

+   * Provide a specific runtime provider of Camel catalog through preferences

    * Specify Kafka connection URl through preferences for dynamic completion on Camel kafka component

+  * Specify a list of additional Camel components

 When you use the XML or Java editor, only the auto-completion feature is provided.